openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 #.
 Log in to the site and then select the course on your **Current Courses**
    dashboard.

 #.
+Open the **Discussion** page and then open the post with the content that
+   requires editing.
+You can select a single topic from the drop-down list of discussion topics, apply a filter, or search to locate the post.

-Click the **Edit** button below the post or response, or click the pencil
+#.
+For the post or for the response or comment that you want to edit, click the
-   icon for the comment.
+   "More" icon and then **Edit**.

 #.
 Remove the problematic portion of the message, or replace it with standard
    text such as "[REMOVED BY MODERATOR]".